Impossibility of Depth Reduction in Explainable Clustering: Introduction

-The above unbounded inapproximability result stands in stark contrast to clustering literature (for $k$-means, $k$-median, and $k$-center) for which we have constant factor polynomial time approximation algorithms \cite{Gonzalez85,HochbaumS86,AhmadianNSW20,Cohen-AddadEMN22}.
+The above unbounded inapproximability result stands in stark contrast to the literature on classical clustering, (for $k$-means, $k$-median, and $k$-center) for which we have constant factor polynomial time approximation algorithms \cite{Gonzalez85,HochbaumS86,AhmadianNSW20,Cohen-AddadEMN22}.
 One may attribute the above bad dataset to the \emph{Curse of Dimensionality} \cite{koppen2000curse,verleysen2005curse,taylor2019dynamic}.

 That said, while we know high dimensional clustering is hard to approximate for the classical clustering problems \cite{FederG88,CK19, CKL21, CKL22}, the $k$-means and $k$-median objectives inapproximability is alleviated in fixed dimensions as they admit a PTAS \cite{CAKM16,FRS16a,KoR07,Cohen-Addad18,abs-1812-08664}.
 Even in the explainable clustering literature, we have algorithms which have lower price of explainability when the dataset is in fixed dimenesions \cite{charikar2022near,esfandiari2022almost}.
 However, our next result is that the impossibility of shallow explanations continues to hold for $k$-means and $k$-median objectives even in the plane.